TheDiG3/GameOfLife/README.md

 The actual simulation is carried over in the object method **GameSimulator.simulate**.
 Inside the method, as explained in the code comments, a new array is created in order to store the result of the simulation made on the current processed step.
 This is necessary because the simulation is actually just a **function which takes in the current grid as input and returns the resulting next step as output** based on the classic rules of the Game Of Life.
 The calculations are supposed to be executed **simultaneously** for all the cells.
 This can be achieved by making so that the partial computations of the next step don't affect "concurrent" computations of other cells states.

 After creating the holding array the method computes the **neighbors count** for each cell, taking into consideration **array wrapping**.
-This basically ensures that going outside the array bounds is actually seen as emerging from the opposite side of the array; so an index of -1 on the row would represent the last index possible for the row. -- Old code for non-wrapping grids is still present inside the method.
+This basically ensures that going outside the array bounds is actually seen as emerging from the opposite side of the array; so an index of -1 on the row would represent the last index possible for the row.

+As of the last update the simulation can be set to run on a **separate thread** than the main Unity thread.
+This effectively removes the overhead of the simulation from the rendering chain. **Performance gains** are particularly evident with **bigger grids** (on my 2500K 300x300 saves me **35+ ms**).
+In order to maintain as much as the old code base as possible while still trying to provide a **safe multithreading environment** I instance a GameSimulator class which actually mostly uses static members and methods.

+The thread just fills up a **queue** as fast as possible with all the simulation states (along with the **time** it took to simulate that step) which are going to be dequeued when a call to **simulate** is made.
+This makes it easier to use the GameSimulator by providing a **single interface** to use for both single and multi thread environments.

+Additional updates to the code could make the simulation step faster by **splitting the grid into multiple sections** and have a different thread operate on each section by itself.
+However, most of the time is actually spent updating the materials for each cell (some other solution for that can be found I think - e.g. I was thinking about interlacing the rendering -).

 Simulation Wrapping
 ---